topos-protocol/dev-portal/content/module-2/5-testnet.md

 ## Phase 3: Ecosystem

-Phase 3 solidifies the community involvment into an actual ecosystem of projects, including the complete staking system (delegation, rewards, token issuance mechanics etc) and on-chain governance, allowing for permissionless subnet registration and collective decision making.
-In this phase we expect do deliver the full suite of required tooling (explorer, exchange integrationtools, "stdlib" for Smart Contract developers etc).
+Phase 3 solidifies the community involvment into an actual ecosystem of projects, including the complete staking system (delegation, rewards, token issuance mechanics, etc.) and on-chain governance, allowing for permissionless subnet registration and collective decision making.
+In this phase we expect do deliver the full suite of required tooling (explorer, exchange integration tools, "stdlib" for Smart Contract developers, etc.).

 ## Phase 4: Advanced features
 Phase 4 is where it all comes together and the full power of ZK cryptography is made available.